-Research suggests that Career and Technical Education programs is a good strategic investment and has shown to be a critical asset to the economy.
+Research suggest that Career and Technical Education programs is a good strategic investment and contributes to the overall success of High School students.
 The Association of Career and Technical Education (ACTE) reports, investment in Career and Technical Education provides exponential economic return.
 The report cites an example for Washington State, estimating that for every dollar spent on Secondary CTE students, taxpayers receive a \$9 return on investment.
 In Tennessee, CTE returns one dollar for every \$2 invested and at the secondary level, CTE program completers account for over \$13 million annual tax revenues.